Aliases for STAT2 Gene

 Previous GeneCards Identifiers for STAT2 Gene

 The protein encoded by this gene is a member of the STAT protein family.
 In response to cytokines and growth factors, STAT family members are phosphorylated by the receptor associated kinases, and then form homo- or heterodimers that translocate to the cell nucleus where they act as transcription activators.
 In response to interferon (IFN), this protein forms a complex with STAT1 and IFN regulatory factor family protein p48 (ISGF3G), in which this protein acts as a transactivator, but lacks the ability to bind DNA directly.
-Transcription adaptor P300/CBP (EP300/CREBBP) has been shown to interact specifically with this protein, which is thought to be involved in the process of blocking IFN-alpha response by adenovirus.
-Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Mar 2010]
+The protein mediates innate antiviral activity.
+Mutations in this gene result in Immunodeficiency 44. [provided by RefSeq, Aug 2020]

 GeneCards Summary for STAT2 Gene

 STAT2 (Signal Transducer And Activator Of Transcription 2) is a Protein Coding gene.
 Diseases associated with STAT2 include Immunodeficiency 44 and Pseudo-Torch Syndrome 3.
-Among its related pathways are Immune response IFN alpha/beta signaling pathway and GPCR Pathway.
+Among its related pathways are CNTF Signaling and JAK-STAT signaling pathway.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and identical protein binding.
 An important paralog of this gene is STAT1.

 UniProtKB/Swiss-Prot Summary for STAT2 Gene